 Students also have the opportunity to meet and take master classes with guest artists.
 A number of internationally renowned guest composers have presented their music on campus, including David Lang, Augusta Read Thomas and Yehudi Wyner.

 Music Theory Placement

 Music theory, aural training and functional keyboard placement tests are given at the beginning of the fall semester to students with prior experience in those areas.
-For information on the requirements and materials included on these tests, see the audition guidelines page and/or the placement exam preparation guide.
+For information on the requirements and materials included on these tests, please refer to the School of Music's Prospective Students website.

 Awards and Recognition

-Students are encouraged to take part in the Stetson Undergraduate Research Experience (S.U.R.E.), which provides funding for equipment, room and board, and travel.
+Students are encouraged to participate in the Stetson Undergraduate Research Experience (SURE), which provides funding for equipment, room and board, and travel.

 Undergraduate awards and honors